top of page

 When it comes to finding your perfect pairing for slumber, support is going to be key.
 A good mattress should support the natural curves of your spine and follow your alignment.
 The right levels of support are key for waking up fresh and restored in the morning rather than waking up sore and stiff.

-Ideally your mattress should be a bit like a Goldilocks mattress - not too firm, but not too soft.
-An extreme in either direction will just leave you feeling unsupported.
-Too firm and you won’t feel supported and too soft and your joints may become twisted and painful during the night.
-A good mattress will minimize the pressure points on your back, glutes, and shoulders.
+Ideally your mattress should be a bit like a Goldilocks mattress - not too firm, but not too soft, either.
+An extreme in either direction will just leave you feeling unsupported and probably rather unhappy.
+Too firm and you won’t feel supported, and too soft and your joints may become twisted and painful during the night.
+A good mattress should minimize the pressure points on your back, glutes, and shoulders.

 The right mattress should feel good to your back.